subhrapattnaik/Python-Class-127/README.md

  Inside the headers, I have the name of the columns I can see on the table mentioned in the web-page we are scraping, and the planet_data would be to save all the details of the planet.
 We will create a csv from these lists.

+ let’s just try to scrape the first page only.
+Before we do that, let’s inspect the page.
+We can see that all the rows in the table are ​ul​ tags with ​class​ as exoplanet​

 ---------------------------------
 chromedriver: